+Valedictory

-Valedictory Young, who will be retiring NHS Ayrshire and Arran est wishes on behalf of the Partnership to g as Assistant Director of Public Health wit in early 2025.
-E Young has served as th Partnership since the inception of Localit in 2016. h e Reports for Information Partnership that CLD Strategic Quarter itted as part of the meeting paperwork for s appropriate.
-The Chair also conveyed festive season. his best wishes to the Partnership for th e
+The Chair extended his best wishes on behalf of the Partnership to E Young, who will be retiring as Assistant Director of Public Health with NHS Ayrshire and Arran in early 2025.
+E Young has served as the Senior Lead Officer of the Partnership since the inception of Locality Planning in North Ayrshire in 2016.

+Reports for Information

+The Chair reminded the Partnership that CLD Strategic Quarterly Update report was submitted as part of the meeting paperwork for information and sharing, as appropriate.

+The Chair also conveyed his best wishes to the Partnership for the festive season.